Youngblood (2025 film)

-Youngblood is a 2025 Canadian sports drama film, directed by Hubert Davis.
-A contemporary remake of the 1986 film Youngblood in a Canadian context, the film stars Ashton James as Dean Youngblood, a Black Canadian junior hockey player in Hamilton, Ontario, who dreams of getting drafted into the National Hockey League.
+Youngblood is a 2025 sports drama film directed by Hubert Davis.
+An adaptation of the 1986 film Youngblood, the film stars Ashton James as Dean Youngblood, a young Black hockey player from Detroit who joins a team in Hamilton, Ontario, and struggles to balance competing ideas about what kind of player to be.

 The cast also includes Blair Underwood as Dean's father, as well as Shawn Doyle, Alexandra McDonald, Oluniké Adeliyi, Henri Richer-Picard, Emidio Lopes, Donald MacLean Jr., Tamara Podemski, Joris Jarsky, Matt Wells, Keris Hope Hill, Jonathan Valvano, Ty Neckar, Dylan Hawco and Evan Buliung in supporting roles.